ctwiebe23/ctwiebe23.github.io/README.md

 # Carston's Homepage

 Personal homepage for Carston Wiebe.
-Static site build using kera and composed of plain HTML and CSS — no JavaScript.
+Static site built using kera and composed of plain HTML and CSS — no JavaScript.